Writing Better Prompts: How to Get More Out of AI Tools 2026

 3. Persona prompting

-Let the AI answer from a specific perspective.
+Let the AI respond from a specific perspective.

 Practical prompt templates for marketing